iOS code signing

 - Upload your signing certificate (in

-.p12format) and provisioning profile (
+- Upload your provisioning profile (

 .mobileprovision).
 Note that if your app contains app extensions, you are required to upload an additional provisioning profile for each extension.